Tan-007/rahi_wpbook/README.md

 - `rahi_wpbook.php`(file): main file from where the execution starts
 - `uninstall.php`(file): is executed when the plugin is uninstalled.
 Does all the plugin related data cleanup from the database.

-There are no third party plugins/libraries used and **working demo can be found [here](https://rahicodes.000webhostapp.com/2019/11/demonstrates-wp_book)**
+There are no third party plugins/libraries used and **working demo can be found [here](https://rahicodes.000webhostapp.com/2019/11/demonstrates-wp_book)**(book shortcode and widget are visible in the demo.
+Other features will only be visible from the admin panel)

 ## For users:
 ### Activation: